ljcan/Spark-Scala/README.md

 # Spark-Scala
-Mechanical Learning of Spark program with scala
+Mechaning Learning of Spark program with scala